itsgoingd/projects-cli-companion/README.md

 as an argument.
 This command also respects `.gitignore` entries when commiting the files to SVN.

 You can also reference a ticket in a commit message using `#ticket_number` (eg. `Fixed broken layout (#42).`) and the commit message will be automatically posted as a comment in the ticket.
+Ticket status can also be changes via references, eg.
+`Working on new user login. (implementing #6)` would set the references ticket status to "in progress", and `Fixed code style (fixes #13)` would set the ticket status to "done".

 ## Licence